Once printing is complete, you can close this window.

 The first American woman on a U.S. postage stamp was Martha Washington in 1902.

-Hispanic American on a stamp
+American on a stamp

-Native American on a stamp
+American on a stamp

 The first Native American on a stamp was Pocahontas in 1907.

-African American on stamp
+American on a stamp

-on Stamps
+on stamps

-Stick the landing!
 In 1992, pressure-sensitive, self-adhesive stamps rolled out nationally.
 By 2005, 98 percent of all stamps were this type.
 Today, all stamps are sticky.

 and forever